The following chapter is about the Branding Audit Checklist which is part of the full Website Audit Checklist definitive guide.

 You may use a dominant colour throughout the site together with complementary colours.
 There may also be a consistent colour to calls to action.
 What we’re looking for is that you have selected a palette of colours that you use consistently on the site.

-Does the website appear as a top result when you search for your brand name?
+Does the website appear as a top result when you search for the brand name?

 Ideally, you want to dominate the search results with your brand name.